-Josephine Dixon (Audit Committee Chairman) Independent Director
+Josephine Dixon (Audit Committee Chair) Independent Director

 Jo, a Chartered Accountant, has a career that spans a number of financial and commercial roles in a variety of sectors from financial services to football.
 She has substantial investment trust board experience and is currently on the boards of Bellevue Healthcare Trust PLC, The Global Smaller Companies Trust PLC, Alliance Trust plc, and Ventus VCT PLC (in liquidation).
-Jo was appointed to the Board on 14 July 2014.
+Jo was appointed to the Board on 14 July 2014 and will retire at the forthcoming AGM.

-Richard Locke (Deputy Chairman) Independent Director
+Richard Locke (Deputy Chairman)

+Independent Director